todd-gavin/DSCI550-PixstoryMediaExtractionAndAnalysis/README.md

 - However, the Geotopic "Russian Federation", shows a high amount if Interest clustering for topics surrounfing the Russia-Ukraine War such as war, ukraine war, ukraine, us government, vladimir putin, etc.

 ## 2. What is the most prevalent language in the posts, and least prevalent?
+Language detection found that English was the most prevalent language and Telugu the least prevalent.
+This analysis also found differences between Tika and Google Lang Detect in identifying the languages.
+/1_Language Identification/LangVisualizations.ipynb/

 ## 3. Is there a correlation between post language and identified mentioned locations?